Tabita Rosendal

 Research assistant

-I am a researcher working on the "EU in the Volatile Indo-Pacific" (EUVIP) project.
-I obtained my PhD in East and Southeast Asian Studies from the Centre for East and South-East Asian Studies at Lund University in June 2025.
+I am a Substitute Lecturer at the Centre, with a primary emphasis on teaching and supervising in Chinese International Relations.
+I obtained my PhD in East and Southeast Asian Studies in June 2025.

-I convene and lecture in courses on International Relations in East and Southeast Asia, China's modern history and politics, and the country's economic and political influence in neighboring countries, such as through development aid to Myanmar.
-I am also an avid public lecturer.
+I convene and lecture in courses on International Relations in East and Southeast Asia, China's modern history, and China's political and economic influence in neighboring countries.
+I further supervise theses on Chinese and Asian Studies at the BA and MA levels.
+I am also an avid public lecturer and consultant, and have been a member of the Nordic Association for China Studies (NACS) board since 2024.

 Publications